-We considered internal control relevant to our audit of the performance in terms of the shareholders compact and compliance with legislation.
-We did not identify any significant matters of internal control deficiencies.
+We considered internal control relevant to our audit of the financial statements, the performance in terms of the shareholders compact and compliance with legislation, but not for expressing an opinion on the effectiveness of internal control.
+We did not identify any significant internal control deficiencies.